fabsarah/Rhythmic-Priming/README.md

-# Passive-Listening
+# Rhythmic Priming
-Code and notes from Passive Listening: this time with MSE!
+Code and notes from Rhythmic Priming: this time with MSE!

 ## What has been done so far:
 1. EEG Timeseries Import and multi-scale entropy (MSE) estimation (Code: 1.
 EEG_Import.m)